PRMG Full Color Logo

 How much down payment is required for a fixed rate mortgage?

 The down payment requirement for a fixed rate mortgage can vary depending on the loan program and lender.
-Conventional mortgages often require a down payment of at least 3% to 20% of the home’s purchase price, while government-backed loans like FHA and VA may offer lower down payment options.
+Government-backed loans like FHA and VA may offer lower down payment options, while conventional loans may require a more substantial down payment based on the home’s purchase price.

 Can I refinance my existing mortgage into a fixed rate mortgage?